DOAJ/doaj/README.md

             "language" : ["The language of the journal"], "country" : "<country of journal publication>",
             "publisher" : "<publisher>",
-            "provider" : "<journal provider if different from publisher>", "institution" : "<society or institution responsible for journal>", "platform" : "<service provider or platform used for journal>", "link": [
+            "provider" : "<service provider or platform used for journal>", "institution" : "<society or institution responsible for journal>", "link": [
                 {"type" : "homepage", "url" : "<url>"},
                 {"type" : "waiver_policy", "url" : "<url>"},